Affluent tourists are sought after shoppers and a retail market’s most attractive segment. What does it take to grow your tourist retail sales?

 Those of you working in travel retail know Global Blue.
 The company services tourist retail around the globe with VAT refund services.
 In this way they collect valuable information about a very precious consumer group.
-With more than 30 years in that business, they collected a lot consumer intimacy.
-Global Blue shared some of their insights together with the Economist Intelligence Unit (EIU) and an example of their insights is below.
-This infographic outlines habits of Brazilian consumers and their luxury spendings.
+With more than 30 years in that business, they have collected a lot of valuable consumer information.
+Global Blue have shared some of their insights together with the Economist Intelligence Unit (EIU).
+This post takes an in-depth look at an example of these insights: the habits of Brazilian consumers and their luxury spending.

-When reading the infographic, one question arises immediately: what does all that mean for the targeting of affluent Brazilian households?
-Is worth it to expand to Brazil, or is it smarter to reach Brazilians abroad when travelling?
-We can’t answer it with one answer for all brands.
+Have a look at the full infographic here.
+When reading the infographic, one question arises immediately: what does all that mean in terms of targeting affluent Brazilian households?
+Is expanding to Brazil worth it, or is it perhaps smarter to reach Brazilians abroad when traveling?
+We can’t answer this with one answer for all brands.
 But Brazil is without doubt an attractive and challenging brand market.
-If you subscribe to our blog, we promise to share more on the market in October.
-But the more interesting question now is…
+The more pertinent question, however, is…

 Do You Have a Tourist Strategy?

-For example in China, many Chinese travel abroad on dedicated shopping trips.
+Many Chinese, for example, travel abroad on dedicated shopping trips.
 They travel purely to fill their suitcases with Western brands, which are 30-50% cheaper abroad than in China.
-And not only in airports or downtown: Bicester Outlet Village, Outletcity Metzingen or Lavallée have become key Chinese travel destinations for Chinese tour operators.
-Some say they are more popular as Neuschwanstein Castle or the Eiffel Tower.
+And not only in airports or downtown: Bicester Outlet Village, Outletcity Metzingen or Lavallée have become key travel destinations for Chinese tour operators.
+Some even say they are more popular as Neuschwanstein Castle or the Eiffel Tower.

 Europe’s Tourism Market